sevendollar/go-zabbix/README.md

-I written this zabbix API package in Go. just so everyone out there uses Zabbix can have fun playing with it.
+I written this zabbix API package in Go. just so everyone out there using Zabbix can have fun playing with it.

 examples
 func main() {